ColumbusMeetup/columbusmeetup.github.io/_posts/2016-02-09-mission-coffee.markdown

 Have a project or startup you're working on?
 Come work on it at the coffee shop for a few hours and meet some other people doing the same.

 Still figuring out your project?
-Let's chat and bounce ideas around.
+Let's brainstorm.

 Working on a new design?
 Get a second set of eyes for feedback.